As an Amazon Associate I earn from qualifying purchases @AMAZON

 Status: still broken in Mac OS X Lion 10.7.2.
 Continues to interfere with efficient workflow each and every day.
 More infuriating than ever, especially when opening read only files (e.g., PDF) that one wants to save-as.
 Or template files that one wants to save-as.
 Also effectively DESTROYS DATA, because the duplicate often results in my editing the wrong file, forcing a tedious restore of the original.
 This is the most idiotic user interface change Apple has made in years.

-Update 2012-08-04 for OS X Mountain Lion: there is now a shortcut to replicate FILE OVERWRITE BUG: if one edits a document than does Save As (cmd-option-shift-S in Pages for example), then BOTH the edited original document and the copy are saved, thus not only saving a new copy, but silently saving the original with the same changes, thus silently destroying the original version. with a
+Update 2012-08-04 for OS X Mountain Lion: there is now a shortcut to replicate Save As with a FILE OVERWRITE BUG: if one edits a document than does Save As (cmd-option-shift-S in Pages for example), then BOTH the edited original document and the copy are saved, thus not only saving a new copy, but silently saving the original with the same changes, thus silently destroying the original version.

 My old workflow on Snow Leopard: